Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: Totally Ordered Monoids

+\begin{example}[restate={totally-ordered-band:ex}] Let $M$ be a monoid, i.e., a monoid where for all $a,b \in M$, there exists $c \in M$ such that $a = c b c$.
+Then $M$ is a \kl{totally ordered monoid}. \end{example}

 Totally ordered monoids enjoy the following \emph{cancellation property}, that was noticed by \cite{DRT10}, and powers their combinatorial results.
-In the upcoming \cref{gap-embedding-tree-model:thm} we only use the cancellation property on the left (as in \cite{DRT10}) but cancellation on the right will be crucial in the proof of \cref{bad-forest-paths-totally-ordered:lem}
+In the upcoming \cref{gap-embedding-tree-model:thm} we only use the cancellation property on the left (as in \cite{DRT10}), but cancellation on the right will be crucial in the proof of the upcoming \cref{bad-forest-paths-totally-ordered:lem}.
+Notice that the cancellation property itself follows straightforwardly from \cref{equivalent-total-orderings:lem}.

 \begin{lemma}[restate={cancellation:lem},name={Cancellation Property}] Let $M$ be a \kl{totally ordered} finite monoid.
 Then for all $a,b,c \in M$, if $b \jleq a$ and $abc = ab$ then $bc = b$.
 Similarly, if $cba = ba$ then $cb = b$. \proofref{cancellation:lem} \end{lemma}